 In 2006 and 2007, an annual average of 5 million people aged 12 or older in the U.S. attended a self-help group as a means of trying to recover from drug or alcohol addiction.
 Of this number, approximately 45% attended because of alcohol, 22% because of illicit drug use, and 33% because of alcohol and illicit drug use.
 Additionally, about two-thirds of those in substance abuse treatment within that period also attended a self-help group.1

-As of January 2012, there were nearly 64,000 groups with 1.4 million members in the U.S. and Canada, and a worldwide estimate of more than 114,000 groups and 2.1 million members.1 Membership has therefore increased throughout the years and has similarly expanded to become an international network of support groups with more than 58,000 weekly meetings in 131 countries.1
+As of January 2012, there were nearly 64,000 groups with 1.4 million members in the U.S. and Canada and a worldwide estimate of more than 114,000 groups and 2.1 million members.1 Membership has therefore increased throughout the years and has similarly expanded to become an international network of support groups with more than 58,000 weekly meetings in 131 countries.1 This is reinforced by a 2017 study that noted lower drug use after a 6 month follow up as a result of maintaining participation in 12-step programs.4

 Involvement in these groups is meant to provide the individual with support for remaining sober, a social network with which to affiliate, and a set of 12 guiding principles to be followed throughout recovery and shared with others.
 The general guidelines of the 12-step program have been narrowed down to the “six-pack”: don’t drink or use drugs, go to meetings, ask for help, get a sponsor, join a group, and get active.2